Statecraft Simulations are designed & refined with 4 major characteristics in mind

 - Engagement: The immersive and engaging qualities of the simulation experience bleed into class questions, discussions, and debates as students explore course concepts in a significantly deeper way while working to tailor and improve their simulation tactics and strategy.

 Statecraft Simulations Customer Support is responsive, helpful, and swift in resolving any technical or gameplay issues experienced by you and your students.
-Instructors can feel free to email support about anything from getting started advice to intervening in a world war to technical questions.
+Email support about anything from getting started advice to intervening in a world war to technical questions.

 - Dynamic Help System: Instructors have a dynamic help system built into their profile that includes a categorical FAQ with walkthrough videos and direct access to the support email system.